KohakuBlueleaf/LyCORIS/README.md

 #### Other method
 After LyCORIS3.0.0, Parametrize API and Functional API have been added, which provide more different ways on utilizing LyCORIS library.

-Check [xxx] for more informations.
+Check API reference for more informations.
+You can also take the [test suites](test/) as a kind of examples.

 #### Bitsandbytes support